arifazfar99/Weather-App-JavaScript/README.md

 Tutorial by http://youtube.com/CodeExplained

-Thanks to CodeExplained for sharing key API
+Thanks to CodeExplained for sharing API key.